presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 .. actex:: rv_1_3

    pl = "keyboard smashing: sdgahgkslghgisaoghdwkltewighigohdjdslkfjisdoghkshdlfkdjgdshglsdkfdsgkldhfkdlsfhdsklghdskgdlhgsdklghdsgkdslghdskglsdgkhdskfls"
    # What is the last character of the string value in the variable pl?
 Find it and print it.
+Do not hard code (this should work no matter what string value pl has).

    plts = ["sdsagdsal","sdadfsfsk","dsgsafsal","tomorrow","cooperative","sdgadtx","289,670,452","!)?+)_="]
    # What is the last character of each element in the list plts?